 Wilderness and Conservation Legislation in the 115th Congress

-Editor's Note: This page was updated March 20, 2017 with the introduction of legislation in Montana, New Mexico, Oregon, and Washington.
+Editor's Note: This page was updated Aug.
+11, 2017 with legislation in California, Nevada and New Mexico.

 Greater Grand Canyon Heritage National Monument Act (H.R.
 360)